 - A list of Greek and Latin authors read, and specify whether they are in the original language or in translation

-- A list of Greek and Latin courses taken.
+- This completed form listing of Greek and Latin courses taken.
 (Minimum of four years of Greek and Latin).

 - A statement of "Proposed Plan of Study" of approximately 500 words